devfile/registry/LIFECYCLE.md

 | `Stack Provider`  | <ul>Communicate with the `Devfile Team` and agree to have the deprecation notice set up</ul>                                                                                                  |
 | `End User`| <ul>Take note of the deprecation notice and do not use the devfile for production</ul>                                                                                                                                                                                   |

+### Ownership Transfers

+When a stack provider is no longer able to maintain their stacks, an ownership transfer should take place.
+The stack provider is responsible to find their replacement.
+As it is described in the deprecation rules, if a stack is inactive for a long time, because of a failed ownership transfer it will be marked deprecated.